dwp/dataworks-aws-corporate-data-ingestion/docs/data-engineering-summary.md

 6. save to s3 as **TextFile** - no complex processing is required and so ORC doesn't offer a significant benefit here.
 It's also easier to impose schema on the JSON text data

+The data is stored in the `corporate_data_ingestion/json/daily/` prefix

 The UCMessage class/methods can be inspected in `steps/data.py`

 #### Execute Hive Statements